slinsdall/HTML-and-CSS-Projects/README.md

 PDX Mountain Biking-

-This is an exampl HTML page for a mountain bike group site, it uses CSS for styling and contains images and a video.
+This is an example HTML page for a mountain bike group site, it uses CSS for styling and contains images and a video.

 Academy Cinemas-